TR-ARPES Signal in Pumped Semiconductors within Dynamical Projective Operatorial Approach (DPOA): Introduction

 The manuscript is organized as follow.
-In Sec.~\ref{sec:Theory}, we introduce DPOA (Sec.~\ref{subsec:DPOA}), its quadratic-Hamiltonian version (Sec.~\ref{subsec:Quadratic}), its relation to and overcoming of the single-particle density-matrix approach (Sec.~\ref{subsec:SPDM}).
-We also discuss how to describe pumped lattice systems in the dipole gauge, how to very efficiently numerically compute Peierls substitution and how multi-photon resonances, rigid shifts, band dressings and different types of sidebands naturally emerge (Sec.~\ref{subsec:Pumped_Peierls}), how to evaluate the strength of single- and multi-photon resonances and how to assign the residual excited electronic population at each \textbf{k} point and band to a specific multi-photon process (Sec.~\ref{subsec:Resonances_residual}), how to generalize the Houston approach to second quantization and overcome its limitations and drawbacks through DPOA (Sec.~\ref{subsec:Houston}), how to analyze the relevance, the peculiar/distinct effects and the interplay/cooperation/antagonism of inter- and intra-band transitions on the system response (Sec.~\ref{subsec:Inter_intra}), how to obtain all relevant out-of-equilibrium Green's function of a system within DPOA as well as the experimentally measurable TR-ARPES signal and, proposing a definition for the retarded TR-ARPES signal, and how to obtain an out-of-equilibrium version of the fluctuation-dissipation theorem (Sec.~\ref{subsec:GF_TR-ARPES}).
-In Sec.~\ref{sec:Two-band_system}, in order to show how DPOA works in a fundamental and prototypical case, we present and discuss in detail the DPOA results for the TR-ARPES signal and the residual electronic excited population of a pumped two-band (valence-conduction) system in the case of a light-matter interaction described only by a local-dipole term (Sec.~\ref{subsec:Dipole}), only by the Peierls substitution in the hopping term (Sec.~\ref{subsec:Peierls}), and by both light-matter interaction terms at once (Sec.~\ref{subsec:Dipole_Peierls}), and conclude with a study of the TR-ARPES signal dependence on the probe-pulse characteristics (Sec.~\ref{subsec:More_TR-ARPES}).
-In Sec.~\ref{sec:Summary}, we summarize the main physical messages and the major technical advancements reported in this manuscript and provide possible perspectives for the application of DPOA to other relevant response properties and \emph{real} materials.
-Finally, we included three appendices regarding the derivation and the discussion of the velocity and the dipole gauges in second quantization (App.~\ref{app:gauges}), the Houston approach in first quantization (App.~\ref{app:Houston}) and the out-of-equilibrium spectral functions (App.~\ref{app:SF}).
+In Sec.~\ref{sec:Theory}, we introduce DPOA and its quadratic-Hamiltonian version for a pumped lattice system within the dipole gauge as well as its relation to the single-particle density-matrix and Houston approaches, and discuss in detail how to analyze different phenomena and their emergent effects.
+Moreover, we provide the formulation to obtain the out-of-equilibrium Green's function of a system within DPOA as well as the TR-ARPES signal and an out-of-equilibrium version of the fluctuation-dissipation theorem.
+In Sec.~\ref{sec:Two-band_system}, in order to show how DPOA works in a fundamental and prototypical case, we present and discuss in detail the DPOA results for the TR-ARPES signal and the residual electronic excited population of a pumped two-band (valence-conduction) system considering different cases of the case of light-matter interaction, and conclude with a study of the TR-ARPES signal dependence on the probe-pulse characteristics.
+Sec.~\ref{sec:Summary}, summarizes this work and gives an outlook.
+Finally, we included four appendices regarding the derivation of the velocity and the dipole gauges in second quantization (App.~\ref{app:gauges}), the effects of the oscillations of the diagonal elements on the multi-photon resonances (App.~\ref{app:Oscillations-of-diag}), the Houston approach in first quantization (App.~\ref{app:Houston}) and the out-of-equilibrium spectral functions (App.~\ref{app:SF}).